Elizabethadeniran/AutomatedZeek/ReadMe.md

 - once the dns server is running, open new terminal, navigate to simulators directory and run the command ```bash chmod +x dns.sh``` to make the script an executable

-- now run the script ```bash dns.sh``` to start the dns lookpup. this essentially sends a dns request with randomly select subdomain string for "packetwarden.<suspicious tld here>" @127.0.0.1 using the "dig" command
+- now run the script ```sudo dns.sh``` to start the dns lookpup. this essentially sends a dns request with randomly select subdomain string for "packetwarden.<suspicious tld here>" @127.0.0.1 using the "dig" command

 DNS COMMANDS